 Avoid complex code, which is more error-prone.
 If you write your code to be simple and clear enough for the typechecker to verify, then it will also be easier for programmers to understand.
-A sneaky side benefit of verifying your code is improving your code's structure.
+When you verify your code, a side benefit is improving your code's structure.

 Your code should compile cleanly under the regular Java compiler.
-As a specific example, your code should not use raw types like List; use parameterized types like List<String> instead (Section 28.1.1).
+As a specific example, your code should not use raw types like List; use parameterized types like List<String> instead (Section 30.1.1).
 If you suppress Java compiler warnings, then the Checker Framework will issue more warnings, and its messages will be more confusing.
 (Also, if you are not willing to write code that type-checks in Java, then you might not be willing to use an even more powerful type system.)